 • There is no failure in pure faith.

-• God never fails we just don’t understand Him.
+• God never fails we just don’t understand Him yet.

 • If you have those kinds of questions you should question your salvation.